 - sprinkles/hundred and thousands (optional)

-To make the dough, mix together the butter and sugar, then add the egg and mix to get a smooth paste.
+- To make the dough, mix together the butter and sugar using a hand mixer, then add the egg and mix to get a smooth paste.

-Transfer the dough to the work surface, and use a rolling pin to roll it out.
+- Roll the dough on the work surface, and use a star-shaped cookie cutter to shape 30 stars.

-Bake the cookies one tray at the time for 10-12 minutes, they will still have a pale yelow colour, but will be firm to touch.
+- Bake the cookies one tray at the time for 8-10 minutes, they will still have a pale yellow colour, but will be firm to touch.

-Fill a piping bag with the icing sugar, and using a small round nozzle, ice every cookie, then sprinke the hundreds and thousands.
+- Fill a piping bag with the icing sugar, and using a small round nozzle, ice every cookie, then sprinkle with any festive sprinkles or decorations.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.